Undocumented immigrant says he worked at property co-owned by Trump sons

 Quintero said he interacted directly with Eric Trump when he worked as a contractor at Leather Hill.
 He said he believed it was possible the president’s son knew he was not authorized to work in the U.S. — although he could not say for sure.

-“As the son of the president, I think he's never going to say ‘oh I knew,’” Quintero said in Spanish.
-He said he never told Trump he was undocumented and Trump never questioned him about it.
+“As the son of the president, I think he's never going to say, ‘Oh I knew,’” Quintero said in Spanish.
+He said he never told Eric Trump he was undocumented and Trump never questioned him about it.
 “I think he knew, but I can't assure you 100 percent if he knew or not," Quinero added.

 His employment for the Trump family was first reported by The Washington Post.